bregenspan/webpack-circular-import-issue/README.md

  * `npm run test:node`

 under Node 12+ to see example output from Node which matches the Rollup and native browser cases above

+Or switch to the "webpack5" branch to try the same under Webpack 5.